Dhghomon/easy_rust/README.md

 }
 ```

 So you can see that `Deref` gives your type a lot of power.

-This is why the standard library says: `Deref should only be implemented for smart pointers to avoid confusion`.
-That is because you can do some strange things with `Deref` for a complicated type.
-Let's imagine a `Character` struct for a game.
+This is also why the standard library says: `Deref should only be implemented for smart pointers to avoid confusion`.
+That's because you can do some strange things with `Deref` for a complicated type.
+Let's imagine a really confusing example to understand what they mean.
+We'll start with `Character` struct for a game.
 A new `Character` needs some stats like intelligence and strength.
 So here is our first character:

 ```rust
 struct Character {